aws-amplify/docs/cli-toolchain/graphql.md

 }
 ```

 In this schema, only the owner of the object has the authorization to perform read (getTodo and listTodos) operations on the owner created object.
-But this does not prevent any other owner to update/delete some other owner's object.
+But this does not prevent any other owner (any user other than the creator or owner of the object) to update/delete some other owner's object.
-Here's a truth table for the above-mentioned schema:
+Here's a truth table for the above-mentioned schema.
+In the table below `other` refers to any user other than the creator or owner of the object.

 |       | getTodo | listTodo | createTodo | updateTodo | deleteTodo |
 |-------|---------|----------|------------|------------|------------|